 Included are numerous pictures*, many published here for the first time, along with images of most of the record sleeves discussed within.

 *Note that the Kindle and ePub/iBook editions do not include illustrations, though they do include a new section on Shortwaveband, who were missed out of the paperback based on the erroneous belief that they were based in Bath.
 Wrong!
 Bristol all along!

 Other books that you may find oddly interesting!

 If not quite 'music' two further books are available that look at an interesting aspect of the recording industry, that of record companies that released records of railway sounds.
 If not strictly music, at least this can still be called music to the ears for those who are fans of either the record industry or of railways!
 Go see details of the books!

-© 2009 - 2015, M. C. Jones, trading as Bristol Folk Publications (Publishing and Consultancy).
+© 2009 - 2015, M. C. Jones, trading as Bristol Folk Publications.
 The Record Press, Diogenes Academic Press and Burnham Priory are imprints of Bristol Folk Publications.